Kraken: Literary influences

 The French novelist Victor Hugo's Les Travailleurs de la mer (1866, "Toilers of the Sea") discusses the man-eating octopus, the kraken of legend, called pieuvre by the locals of the Channel Islands (in the Guernsey dialect, etc.).
-Hugo's octopus later influenced Jules Verne's depiction of the kraken in Twenty Thousand Leagues Under the Sea, though Verne also drew on the real-life encounter the French ship Alecton had with what was probably a giant squid.
+Hugo's octopus later influenced Jules Verne's depiction of the kraken in Twenty Thousand Leagues Under the Seas, though Verne also drew on the real-life encounter the French ship Alecton had with what was probably a giant squid.
 It has been noted that Verne indiscriminately interchanged kraken with calmar (squid) and poulpe (octopus).